 Vanessa Speed is originally from New York but calls the Bay Area her forever home.
 She grew up participating in any musical that would have her, but didn't stray from scripted theater until 2009, when she began her improv training at Pan Theater.
 She originally thought that improv would lead her towards a career in stand-up comedy, before discovering her true love, theatrical improvisation, at the Un-Scripted Theater Company.
 She first performed with the company in 2011, and joined its ensemble in 2012.
 She enjoys bringing music, characters with unspoken histories, and dynamic relationships to her work.
 Her most recent improvisational efforts center around making up songs, games and stories for her young daughter.

 Olivia Puerta first discovered improv at age 9 as a student of First Stage Theater Academy in her hometown, Milwaukee, WI.
 A dedicated theater kid, she continued to study and perform theater and vocal music in all her formative years.
 Olivia has been studying and performing improv in San Francisco since 2012, training primarily with Endgames Improv, where she now teaches.
-She performs weekly with San Francisco Tonight and is thrilled to me a member of Un-Scripted Theater Company's performing ensemble.
+She performs weekly with San Francisco Tonight.

 Amber Dyson has worked in educational theatre for thirteen years.
 A Bay Area native, she is currently directing BACT's Advanced Performers production of Legally Blonde Jr., which will compete at Junior Theatre Festival West in February.
 A recent recipient of the Freddie G. Fellowship for excellence in musical theatre education, Amber doesn’t believe for one second that you can’t sing.